SBkev/cs140-ex04-moviereviews_public/README.md

 #### predictEmptyReviews

-This function, called sort and in the `edu::sbcc::cs140` namespace, will take in two arrays, a two dimensional array with all the existing reviews for the 6 movies, a user review with 6 reviews, including 0's where there is no review from the user, and to total number of reviews that already exist.
+This function, called `predictEmptyReviews` and in the `edu::sbcc::cs140` namespace, will take in two arrays, a two dimensional array with all the existing reviews, a Maximum of 1000, for the 6 movies, a user review with 6 reviews, including 0's where there is no review from the user, and to total number of reviews that already exist.

 You will then use the nearest neighbor method to predict what rating the user gave for the movies that have a review score of 0.
 In the case where the multiple reviews from the full collection of reviews is the same distance, then take the average of all the scores with the same distance to make the predicted user rating.